jessenboone/My-personal-project/README.md

-# Angular Boilerplate with ui-router, Gulp, SCSS, and Node.js
+# Angular Boilerplate with ui-router, Gulp, and SCSS

 This repository is a set up for an Angular single page site.
 There is already a file structure setup in the public folder that gulp will use to compile and compress your code and move to and create a distribution folder.
 The node server is set up ready to connect to an SQL database using massive.